 Only 450GWh (450,000MWh) of pumped hydro storage is required to back up an electricity grid with 100% renewable energy - equivalent to just 0.1% of the sites identified in this study (ANU 2017).
 This would eliminate Australia's reliance on coal and gas fired power stations.
-The small-
+The smallscale of these sites also means that they can be constructed more quickly than large-scale pumped hydro projects (ANU 2017).